ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

 a component as a whole:

-- The entire initialisation code is implemented inside the `ilInitialisation` class directly and is invoked at the right time given the right circumstances (context and availability of depednencies).
+- The entire initialisation code is implemented inside the `ilInitialisation` class directly and is invoked at the right time given the right circumstances (context and availability of dependencies).
 - The initialisation code is implemented in a dedicated class, which receives the current dependency injection container as an argument.
 The classes then initialise and expose stuff by defining it as an offset inside the container.